 Installing a brand-new front door is an often overlooked yet inexpensive idea that instantly improves your home's appearance.
 For a more finished look, you may decide to paint the walls, fix cement cracks, and plant some flowers in the garden.

 Exterior Siding Replacement

-Adding curb appeal is an easy way to increase home value, and the easiest way to boost appearance and get an excellent return on investment is new exterior siding.
-Three of the most popular styles of home siding today are stone veneer, Hardie plank and vinyl siding, all of which are resilient and low-maintenance options.
+Adding curb appeal is an easy way to increase home value, and the easiest way to boost the appearance and get an excellent return on investment is new exterior siding.
+Three of the most popular styles of home siding today are stone veneer, Hardie plank, and vinyl siding, all of which are resilient and low-maintenance options.

 Stone veneer offers the beauty of natural stone without the high cost and is comparable in price to Hardie siding at an average of $15,000.
 Vinyl, tends to be a bit less expensive.
-In addition to restoring the beauty to the home's exterior, new siding can reap sellers a nearly a 77 percent ROI according to the Cost vs. Value Report.
+In addition to restoring the beauty to the home's exterior, new siding can reap sellers a nearly 77 percent ROI according to the Cost vs. Value Report.

 Update Bathrooms with Accessibility Features

 Another in-demand upgrade lies within the loo, as more buyers are conscious of having adequate access to bathroom facilities.
 Accessibility features are highly attractive for buyers seeking a forever home to retire in, those with disabilities and there's no telling when an accident can create temporary physical challenges.

 The report estimates that it can cost about $17,000 to make bathroom accessibility upgrades such as: